 Packing Cubes – A great way to organise the space in your backpack.

-Kindle Fire – We both love our Kindles and consider them to be an essential item when we travel.
+Take a Tablet – We both love our Kindles and consider them to be an essential item when we travel.
 Not only can we load them up with a never-ending supply of books, but we can use them to stay connected, listen to music and even watch movies.
+If you don’t need to take a laptop, then a Kindle or iPad is a perfect alternative.

-Headtorch – A torch (or flashlight) is a useful item to have in your backpack.
+Let there be Light – A headtorch (or flashlight) is a useful item to have in your backpack.
 Many countries suffer from frequent and sometimes lengthy power cuts.
 If you are carrying a phone, then it is probably unnecessary to take a headtorch as most phones have a flashlight on them and often that will suffice.
 However, if you are planning on camping, a headtorch is essential as it allows you to carry out tasks hands-free.

 Toothpaste & Brush/Deodorant/Soap/Moisturiser/Shampoo/Conditioner